Harish Iyer: Activism

 Iyer routinely uses social media (blogs, Facebook and Twitter) to campaign for causes dear to him.
 He is best known for turning his personal blog as a helpline during the 26/11 Terror Attacks.
 Iyer later organised an animal aided therapy workshop along with Animal Angels in Mumbai to help citizens recuperate.

 In 2009, Iyer and Shobhaa De initiated a campaign called S.I.T.A.
 (Sensitivity in True Action) Sena campaign to condemn the attack on women in a Bangalore pub by the right wing socio-political group Sri Ram Sene.
 Through the campaign they urged women to arm themselves with whistles and blow it on eve teasers.
 In August 2013, when the news of the gang-rape of a young photojournalist was published, in keeping with his quirky protests, Iyer marched on Mumbai's streets wearing bright red lipstick with a placard that read "Don't look at my lipstick.
 Listen to me".

 In 2014, he appeared in a PETA ad campaign encouraging consumers to go vegetarian.

 In popular culture

 His life inspired two films, director Onir's I Am and Judhajit Bagchi and Ranadeep Bhattacharyya directed Amen.
-In I Am, Actor Sanjay Suri plays Abhimanyu, a child sexual abuse survivor, the character inspired by Harish's life and that of Hyderabad-based fashion designer Ganesh Nallari.
+In I Am, the actor Sanjay Suri plays Abhimanyu, a child sexual abuse survivor, a character inspired by Harish's life and that of Hyderabad-based fashion designer Ganesh Nallari.
 In Amen, actor Karan Mehra plays Harry (Harish Iyer), a young man who is confident about his sexuality but still has the ghosts of his childhood memories of sexual abuse haunting him.

 A book by Payal Shah Karwa called The Bad Touch featuring the biographic account of Iyer has been published.

 Amazon's Westland has signed up Harish Iyer for his autobiography titled "SON RISE".